performant-software/Neatline/style-tab-visibility.md

   - If the record is represented with a single point, Neatline will always zoom in to the _highest possible zoom level_, since points are effectively dimensionless, infinitely-small dots.
 This is often undesirable.
 To fix, just zoom the map back to a reasonable level and click "Use Current Viewport as Default."

   - Even when the record is represented by lines or polygons that result in a fairly reasonable automatic focus, there are times when you want to tweak the default viewport, perhaps to situate the record in the context of some other nearby feature on the map.
-For example, imagine that the record represents the location of a battle that was affected by the presence hill to the north of the battle site.
+For example, imagine that the record represents the location of a battle that was affected by the presence of a hill to the north of the battle site.
 You might want the default focus of the record to be zoomed back a bit and moved up to the north so that the hill appears in the default viewport of the record for the battle.